 If you decided to make this recipe, please tell me if you loved it as much as we did, in the comments section below this post.

 Every version is a little different and so is mine.
-For my delicious noodle kugel I used these eggs, sugar, cottage cheese, heavy cream, butter, vanilla extract, salt, raisins, lemon zest and wide noodles.
+For my delicious noodle kugel I used these: eggs, sugar, cottage cheese, heavy cream, butter, vanilla extract, salt, raisins, lemon zest and wide egg noodles.

-For the crumble I just used butter cookies and mixed them with a bit of melted butter to get the right texture.
+For the crumble I used butter cookies and mixed them with a bit of melted butter to get the right texture.
+Cornflake crumbs are also good but will give a much crispier top.

 How do you make the best sweet noodle kugel?

-- Cook the noodles as instructed on the package
+- Cook the noodles in a pasta pan as instructed on the package.
+Drain well.

-- Beat the eggs with sugar until the sugar has melted.
+- In a large bowl, beat the eggs with sugar until the sugar has melted.

-- Add cottage cheese, heavy cream, butter, vanilla, a bit of salt, lemon zest and raisins and mix well.
+- Whisk in cottage cheese, heavy cream, butter, vanilla, a bit of salt, lemon zest and raisins and mix well.

 - Add noodles and mix to combine and spread the raisins between the noodles.

-- Pour into a baking dish and sprinkle cookie crumbs mixed with butter.
+- Pour the noodles mixture into a baking dish and sprinkle cookie crumbs mixed with unsalted butter.

-- Cook until the crumbs are golden brown.
+- Bake in the oven until the crumbs are golden brown.

 Pin to save for later